Sex Education

 There are no hard boundaries between these subjects and aspects of Sex Education.
 Children are naturally curious and will ask questions which overlap between these areas.
 Therefore, the integrated approach means children can make connections between the related content and not be made to think they have done wrong.
 A safe environment, with open questions, is an essential part of learning.

 We will manage questions in compulsory lessons as much as possible to respect any parents wishing to withdraw their child from Sex Education.
-Please see the ‘dealing with questions’ section in the SRE policy for more information.
+There is more information about how we answer questions in our Relationship and Sex Education Policy.
 We hope that the transparency of what we are teaching ensure all parents feel comfortable with the topics covered.

 What do the children think about sex education in school?